zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/aws/amazon-bedrock.md

 You can find several implementation examples for the ChatCompletions operations inside of the [GenAI showcase application](https://marketplace.mendix.com/link/component/220475).

-### Invoking Specific Models by Using the InvokeModel Operation (advanced)
+### Advanced: Invoking Specific Models by Using the InvokeModel Operation

-In case you need Bedrock specific capabilities that you cannot execute through the normal [GenAI Commons](/appstore/modules/genai/) operations, you can use the operations inside the **Amazon Bedrock** sections.
-In most instances, the standard procedures outlined in ‘GenAI Commons Operations’ should be sufficient to address your needs.
-Most text models can be used with the **ChatCompletions** operation.
+If you need Bedrock specific capabilities that you cannot execute through the normal [GenAI Commons](/appstore/modules/genai/) operations, you can use the operations inside the **Amazon Bedrock** sections.
+In most cases, the standard procedures outlined in *GenAI Commons Operations* should be sufficient to address your needs.
+You can use most text models with the **ChatCompletions** operation.
 For an overview of the supported models and capabilities, see [Supported models and model features](https://docs.aws.amazon.com/bedrock/latest/userguide/conversation-inference.html#conversation-inference-supported-models-features) in the AWS Bedrock documentation.

 To invoke a specific model that is not covered by the ChatCompletions operation, you can make use of the **Invoke Model** operation by performing the following steps: